 - In a large bowl, combine the eggs, bread crumbs, mayonnaise, soup mix, parsley, horseradish, salt, garlic powder, sage, thyme and pepper.
 Crumble chicken over mixture and mix well.

-- Shape into a loaf; place in a greased 13-in. x 9-in. baking dish.
-Bake, uncovered, at 350° for 55-60 minutes or until no pink remains and a meat thermometer reads 165°.
-Let stand for 10 minutes.
+- Shape into a loaf; place in a greased 13x9-in. baking dish.
+Bake, uncovered, at 350° until no pink remains and a thermometer reads 165°, 55-60 minutes.
+Let stand for 10 minutes before slicing.

 I made this meat loaf (minus the mushrooms cause I didn't have any and really do not like them).
 Tasted great!
 Served with sweet potatoes and veggie - will definitely make again